teresa-m-knowles/fetch-hedgehog-party/README.md

 **Step 2:** Now, the other partner should drive.
 Work together to write the request to DELETE a hedgehog from the invite list.

 NOTE: Both tasks require network requests as well as DOM manipulation.
-This is good practice for Quantified Self😊
+This is good practice for Quantified Self/Play😊

 ## Setup